 Measuring Accomplishments: Methods to measure program outputs, accomplishments, and impacts have been described in previous sections of the proposal and include:

-An annual request to all program participants to send a list of accomplishments and publications utilizing NADP data to the PO
+An annual request to all program participants to send a list of accomplishments and publications utilizing NADP data to the PO.

-Routine searches of scholarly repositories, journal articles, and professional reports
+Routine searches of scholarly repositories, journal articles, and professional reports.

-Compilations of web user statistics
+Compilations of web user statistics.

-Identification of NADP data use in policy-related documents and websites, e.g. NAPAP reports, NRC reviews, government agency reports and websites
+Identification of NADP data use in policy-related documents and websites, e.g., NAPAP reports, NRC reviews, government agency reports and websites.

-Participation in NADP meetings
+Participation in NADP meetings.

-Routine program reviews
+Routine program reviews.

 Many of these have been discussed in other parts of this proposal.

 Communication Pieces: The NADP’s principal data product is its annual map summary report, which provides a summary of annual highlights and map products.
 This summary is distributed at scientific meetings and is mailed to all program participants.
 This year (2023), a new feature is a digital document meant to be read online in a “reading format” (see https://heyzine.com/flip-book/796fbdb6dc.html ).
-This is designed to make it more available to younger scientists who, effectively no longer use paper documents.
+This is designed to make it more available to younger scientists who, effectively use electronic sdocuments.
 Additional publications are available on the NADP website and in print form:

 Welcome to NADP, which describes the program to “newcomers”, encourages their involvement, and is regularly updated with upcoming meeting dates.